heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 ```
 {% endraw %}

-(Code taken from here: [http://www.kynosarges.de/DotNetVersion.html](http://www.kynosarges.de/DotNetVersion.html))

-### Prevent install if newer version already installed
+### How to prevent install if newer version already installed

-In case you want to prevent install if newer version already installed in user PC, you can apply this code within `InitializeSetup`, so your installer wouldn't downgrade existing installation.
+In case you want to prevent install if newer version already installed in user PC, you can apply this code within `InitializeSetup` function, so your installer wouldn't downgrade existing installation.

 Add a custom message under `[CustomMessages]` section:
 {% raw %}